Aarhus University logo

 Join the National Optics Congress 2026 at Aarhus University on 8–9 April 2026.
 Meet researchers, students, companies, and stakeholders across optics and photonics.
 Call for abstracts closes 6 February 2026.
 Read more and submit via the official conference website.

-Join us for a QUBITS Seminar on April 13, where Professor Sarang Dalal (Center of Functionally Integrative Neuroscience, Aarhus University) will present recent work at the intersection of quantum technology and biomedical research.
-Details (title and abstract) will be announced soon and updated…
+Join us for a QUBITS Seminar on 13 April, where Professor Sarang Dalal (Center of Functionally Integrative Neuroscience, Aarhus University) will discuss present how room-temperature quantum sensors are transforming fetal MEG—enabling measurements of fetal brain signals from the mother’s abdomen and…

 Assoc.
 Prof. Kristian Hvidtfelt Nielsen leads a new AUFF NOVA–funded project on "Quantum Futures in the Making".
 The project explores how sociotechnical imaginaries shape quantum technologies and their governance—and hosts the workshop “Building Quantum Futures” at Aarhus University, 8–9 June 2026.…